Healthy Homes Assessment Raupunga

 Raupunga Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Raupunga and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Raupunga and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.
+• Property managers and landlords must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be applied to your rental home.

-• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes